Join our mailing list!

 The Rib Shack -- photo by Yigal Schleifer

-Despite its rib shack wooden façade and slightly grungy surroundings, Kaburga Sofrası tries to spiff things up, with cloth napkins on the tables and piano music playing over the sound system.
+Despite its rib-shack wooden façade and slightly grungy surroundings, Kaburga Sofrası tries to spiff things up, with cloth napkins on the tables and piano music playing over the sound system.
 The presentation of the kaburga, meanwhile, is done with a flourish: a waiter brings it to the table on a large platter covered with a silver dome, delivering it to another waiter who then takes over, de-boning the steaming, tender meat and shredding it into bite-size morsels.
 Along with the flavorful iç pilav – the rice that was stuffed and cooked inside the ribs – the kaburga is served with a side of rice mixed with fresh parsley and roasted almonds, which offer a crunchy contrast to the soft meat.

 Of course, lamb also appears in other forms on the menu.
-In the icli köfte, ground meat, sautéed onion, parsley and spices that are stuffed into a bulgur wheat shell and then poached to make a very large and tasty dumpling.
-Mumbar, another specialty from the Mardin area, is lamb intestine stuffed with ground meat, rice and mint (and frankly, something whose rubbery funk we’ve never warmed up to, as much as we’ve tried).
-In the excellent and earthy guveç, cubes of lamb, eggplant, tomatoes and green pepper are slowly cooked in a clay pot until all of the ingredients become soft as butter and almost meld together.
+In the içli köfte, ground meat, sautéed onion, parsley and spices are stuffed into a bulgur wheat shell and then poached to make a very large and tasty dumpling.
+Mumbar, another specialty from the Mardin area, is lamb intestine stuffed with ground meat, rice and mint (and is, frankly, something whose rubbery funk we’ve never warmed up to, as much as we’ve tried).
+In the excellent and earthy güveç, cubes of lamb, eggplant, tomatoes and green pepper are slowly cooked in a clay pot until all of the ingredients become soft as butter and almost meld together.

 To make things easy, dessert is limited to one choice: a kind of helva made out of sweetened semolina studded with pine nuts and served warm.
-It’s quite tasty, but chances are that by this point you’ll be feeling as stuffed as a, well, lamb.
+It’s quite tasty, but chances are that by this point you’ll be feeling as stuffed as, well, a lamb.

-Telephone: 212-532-7373 (Aksaray)
+Telephone: 212-532-7373

 Web: www.kaburgasofrasi.com.tr